evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 The battery has a gross capacity of 71,4kWh and a net capacity of 58kWh, meaning you have a 13,4kWh buffer for protection.
 (18,8%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 470 to 415 km (292-258 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 12,3kWh/100km for the basic version and 14,0kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 12.3kWh/100km for the basic version and 14.0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 147kW.
 A full charge from 0 - 100% would take 74 minutes, while a more common scenario of 10-80% would take 34 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 50%, resulting in an actual charge speed, including time loss on 78kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 50%, resulting in an actual charge speed, including time loss, of 78kW.
 Each charge session would take 21 minutes and 27 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 34 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 34 minutes.
 This trip will require six charge session(s) charging from 1% to 51%.
 The total time lost for charging up the battery will be 134 minutes.

 ### Onboard charger